kaby76/AntlrVSIX/README.md

 grammar may be valid according to the Antlr compiler but not with this extension.
 Please bear with me while I try to correct the grammar.

-* Use Visual Studio 2017 to build the extension.
+* Use Visual Studio 2019 to build the extension.

+## New in v2.0:

+* The extension is now only compatible with VS 2019.

+* The menus have now be reorganized.
+There is now only a submenu under the Extensions menu.
+Use this to display the find results window.

+* The source code build files have all been updated and migrated to the most recent version of .csproj format that is compatible with VS extensions.
+Unfortunately, updating to the latest (version 16) is not possible.

 ## New in v1.2.4: